tldr-pages/tldr/pages/linux/csplit.md

 `csplit -k {{file}} {{5}} {*}`

-- Split a file at line 5 and use a given prefix for the output files:
+- Split a file at line 5 and use a custom prefix for the output files:

 `csplit {{file}} {{5}} -f {{prefix}}`